ajv-validator/ajv/README.md

 Retrieve compiled schema previously added with `addSchema`.
 Validating function has `schema` property with the reference to the original schema.

+##### .addFormat(String name, String|RegExp|Function format)

+Add custom format to validate strings.
+It can also be used to replace pre-defined formats for ajv instance.

+Strins be converted to RegExp.

+Function should return validation result as `true` or `false`.

+Custom formats can be also added via `formats` option.

 ## Options

 - _allErrors_: check all rules collecting all errors.
 Default is to return after the first error.
 - _verbose_: include the reference to the part of the schema and validated data in errors (false by default).
 - _format_: formats validation mode ('fast' by default).
 Pass 'full' for more correct and slow validation or `false` not to validate formats at all.
 E.g., 25:00:00 and 2015/14/33 will be invalid time and date in 'full' mode but it will be valid in 'fast' mode.
+- _formats_: an object with custom formats.
+Keys and values will be passed to `addFormat` method.
 - _meta_: add [meta-schema](http://json-schema.org/documentation.html) so it can be used by other schemas (true by default).
 - _uniqueItems_: validate `uniqueItems` keyword (true by default).
 - _unicode_: calculate correct length of strings with unicode pairs (true by default).
 Pass `false` to use `.length` of strings that is faster, but gives "incorrect" lengths of strings with unicode pairs - each unicode pair is counted as two characters.